LeenuJain/-Docker--Notes-/README.md

 # Docker

-Docker is a tool that helps package software into containers.
-Package software means it bundles everything your application needs into one neat unit.
+- Docker is an open-source platform that enables developers to package their applications and dependencies into lightweight containers.
+- These containers encapsulate everything an application needs to run, including code, runtime, system tools, and libraries.
+- Docker containers are portable, scalable, and consistent across different environments, making it easier to develop, deploy, and manage applications.

 Think of containers as lightweight, portable boxes that include everything needed to run a piece of software:
 - The code
 - Runtime environment
 - System tools